Maintaining and Cleaning Brass Jewelry: What You Need to Know

 Can You Wear Brass Jewellery Everyday?

-Yes, you can wear brass jewellery daily.
-However, it is not advisable to do this.
+Yes, you can wear brass jewellery daily—but it’s generally not recommended.

 Nevertheless, putting a layer of clear nail polish between the jewellery and the skin reduces the chances of getting green skin.